davidmfinol/davidmfinol.github.io/gameci-3_linuxbuild.md

 ## StandaloneLinux64

-The Linux executable can be deployed through Steam (see [GameCI 7: Conclusion](gameci-7_conclusion.html), but the `Zip Build` and `Upload Zip to GitHub Release` steps also enable players to get the build from the GitHub Releases page.
+The Linux executable can be deployed via Steam (see [GameCI 7: Conclusion](gameci-7_conclusion.html), but the `Zip Build` and `Upload Zip to GitHub Release` steps also enable players to get the build from the GitHub Releases page.
 Note that the `Upload Zip to GitHub Release` step requires a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## WebGL